bnb-chain/bnb-chain.github.io/docs/BSC-FAQs-validator.md

 sidebar_position: 2
 ---

-# Binance Smart Chain Validator FAQs
+# BNB Smart Chain  Validator FAQs

 ### How does a validator node work?